Beyond Ease-in and Ease-out curves

 - Number of Bounces: Forces the maximum number of bounces.

-- Initial velocity: With zero initial velocity the bounce will graduate accelerate over time.
+- Initial velocity: With zero initial velocity the bounce will gradually accelerate over time.
 Having more initial velocity, the movement has already accelerated before it becomes visible.

 - Elasticity: Indicates how much force is returned each time ‘the ball’ hits the floor.